sageserpent-open/NTestCaseBuilder/README.markdown

 There are several points that the article makes, but ones which can be addressed here are:-

 1. If there are certain test cases that are much more probable than others, it is possible to make this explicit by setting up the tree of factories with an interleaving factory.
 One child of the interleave is the conventional synthesis of a test case from a multitude of test variables and their levels; the other can be a test variable level factory that supplies special cases that are much more probable in practice and would be missed by low-strength testing.
-These special cases can themselves by synthesized from a special-case test variables if desired.
+These special cases can themselves by synthesized from special-case test variables if desired.
 What would be nice would be the ability to specify a very high strength of combination to apply to the special case part of the interleave, but revert back to say, a strength of 2 on the ordinary part of the interleave to get pairwise testing for the other test variables - this is on the current todo list below.

 2. The number of levels for a test variable may be effectively infinite (think of floating-point numbers), or so large as to preclude putting in every level.
 This means that even an exhaustive enumeration of the cross-product of all test variable levels taken from finite sets could miss exposing a bug.
 In this situation, there either needs to be some thought as to whether there are levels for a test variable that are obvious 'trouble-spots' from the specification, or consider the use of a tool such as Pex (discussed below) as a cheap way of generating a good set of levels.